battle of panipat

 • The battle shifted the balance of power, replacing regional sultanates with a centralized empire that would dominate India for over 300 years.

-• It also laid the foundation for Mughal administration, art, architecture, and culture that deeply influenced Indian society.
+• It also laid the foundation for the Mughal administration, art, architecture, and culture that deeply influenced Indian society.

 2. Consolidation of Akbar’s Rule (1556)